IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 ### Issues fixed in 4.1.3

 - Fixed: Software Factory Executions failing when unable to access a Stereotype Property when the Stereotype Definition isn't available in a Package Reference.
-This is fixed in conjuction with the `Intent.Common 3.5.1` module, which requires this version of Intent Architect.
+This is fixed in conjunction with the `Intent.Common 3.5.1` module, which requires this version of Intent Architect.
 - Fixed: errors lingering on elements without being refreshed in certain circumstances.
 - Fixed: Element annotation text is cut off at the bottom.
 - Fixed: Packages not loading when its application identifier can't be found.
 Now will warn if that is the case, and allow the package to load.